nyxragon/secretsnitch/readme.md

 ### False positives and false negatives

 Some false positive secrets simply cannot be mitigated.
 Others, however, can be improved through continuous improvement of the signatures list and the algorithms.
-False negatives meay also occur if the secret patterns are too strict.
+False negatives may also occur if the secret patterns are too strict.

 If you have any ideas to prevent false positives and false negatives, please [raise an issue](https://github.com/0x4f53/secretsnitch/issues) or [contribute](contributing.md) to the project.